ZhexinXu/zhexinxu.github.io/_pages/cv.md

 Honors and Awards
 ======
+* NSF Research Traineeship Data-Enabled Science and Engineering (NRT-DESE), University of Rochester, 2018-2019
 * The National Scholarship for Graduate Students, Ministry of Education of China, 2017

 Other Activities
 ======
-* Computational and Cognitive Neuroscience (CCN) Summer School, New York University Shanghai, Shanghai, China, 2017
+* Computational and Cognitive Neuroscience (CCN) Summer School, New York University Shanghai, China, 2017
 * IEEE CIS Summer School on Neuromorphic and Cyborg Intelligent Systems, Zhejiang University, Hangzhou, China, 2015